corey-schneider/inky-phat-messenger/README.md

   - Download [wpa_supplicant.conf](wpa_supplicant.conf) and [ssh](ssh)
   - Modify [wpa_supplicant.conf](wpa_supplicant.conf) to include your wifi credentials
 - Safely remove and reinsert the microSD card you just flashed
-- Put YOUR modified version of `wpa_supplicant.conf` and `ssh` directly onto the microSD card
+- Put YOUR modified version of `wpa_supplicant.conf` and `ssh` directly onto the root directory of the microSD card
 - Insert microSD, plug in the Pi, and SSH into it
 - Download the necessary files through `curl https://get.pimoroni.com/inky | bash`
 - Enable SPI and I2C.
 To do this, run `sudo raspi-config`, scroll to Interface Options, and enable them.